artineering-io/flair-docs/flair/styles/presets.md

  {: .warning}

 ## Refreshing presets
 Each style preset is saved under `Flair/maya/presets/styles` as a _\*.json_ and _\*.jpg_ file.
-Each individual installation will have their own presets, but these can also be shared if Flair is stored in a network folder.
+Each individual installation will have their own presets, but these can also be shared if Flair is stored in a shared/network folder.

 If you or someone else adds/deletes/modifies presets manually within the presets folder, you need to refresh the _Style presets_ window to grab the changes made: click on the `Refresh` button at the bottom.